-Approximate date of commencement of pr oposed sale to the public: As soon as practicable after the e ffective date of this Registration Statement.
-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following being registered on the securities are to be offered on the securities and the securities are to be offered on the securities number of the e If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement he earlier effective registration statement for the same offering. effective registr If this Form is a post-effective amendment fill ration statement for the same offering. □ ed pursuant to Rule 462(c) under the Securities Act, check the ne following box and list the Securities Act registration statemen number of the earlier effective registr If this Form is a post-effective amendment fill ration statement for the same offering. □ ed pursuant to Rule 462(d) under the Securities Act, check the ne following box and list the Securities Act registration statemen t number of the earlier lefinitions of " , t is a large accelerated filer, an accelerated filer, a non-accele naller reporting company" and "emerging growth company" rated filer, a smaller reporting company or an emerging growth in Rule 12b-2 of the Exchange Act. company.
-See the Large accelerat ed filer Accelerated filer Non-accelerate d filer \boxtimes Smaller reporting company Emerging growth company
+Approximate e date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement.
+If any of the s If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. s filed to register additional securities for an offering pursuant to Ru α e registration statement for the same offering. \square ale 462(b) under the Securities Act, check the following box and list the Securities Act registration statement If this Form is ffective registration statemen 1 1 e Securities Act, check the following box and list the Securities Act regi istration statement number of the earlier If this Form is ffective registration statemen 1 1 e Securities Act, check the following box and list the Securities Act reg istration statement number of the earlier heck mark whether the registrant is a large accelerated filer, an acceled filer," "accelerated filer," "smaller reporting company" and "eme lerated filer, a non-accelerated filer, a smaller reporting company or an egring growth company" in Rule 12b-2 of the Exchange Act. emerging growth company.
+See the arge accelerated filer Accelerated filer Ion-accelerated filer \boxtimes Smaller reporting company Emerging growth company If an emergin g growth company, indicate by check mark if the registrant has elec eted not to use the extended transition period for complying with any nev w or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \square
+The registrant hereby amends this Pegistration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment